 Down on the ground, once the all-clear had sounded, teams of firemen* would risk their lives to get the flames under control and rescue anyone trapped in burning buildings.
 Once the fires had died out, and once the mains had been secured, the search could begin for anyone reported lost and thought to be under the rubble.
 After this, the job of stabilising bomb sites and clearing wreckage away from the streets and thoroughfares would begin.
 UXBs were a lethal danger for ARP teams and clearance crews, with disposal experts on call to render them safe.
 Deadlier still were bombs with delayed-action fuses purposefully designed to explode when the rescue parties and emergency crews were most likely to be present.
-Defusing bombs was necessary but time consuming, and it was been both nerve-wracking and frustrating for everyone involved.
+Defusing bombs was necessary but time consuming and a nerve-wracking experience for everyone involved.

 *Ernie’s brother Victor was a fireman.